bermylle/bermyllerazonblog/content/posts/linked-list/index.md

 ---
 Linked list is important to understand because it is often asked in job interviews.
-New programmers like me tend to find it difficult to implement because of pointers.
-Once we master the fundamentals we can apply our knowledge to solve varying DS/Algo problems in LeetCode ;-)
+New programmers find it difficult to implement because of pointers.
+Once we master the fundamentals, problems like this can be easily solved.
 <!--more-->

 ### What is a Linked List?